 - 1. ANNA supports public and private sector efforts to promote organ donation and increase transplantation.
-ANNA believes this can be accomplished by: - Continued support for educational programs for the public and for health professionals addressing the shortage of donor organs and the appropriate identification of potential donors; - b.
-Continued support for the federally funded Organ Procurement and Transplantation Network (OPTN) and the Scientific Registry of Transplant Recipients (SRTR); - c.
-Implementation of uniform state laws regarding organ donation, procurement, and transplantation:

-- Support that a desire to donate or not to donate expressed in any form (a donor card, driver's license check-off, placement of name on a registry, or verbal statement) cannot be revoked by the next of kin.
+ANNA believes this can be accomplished by: - a.
+Continued support for educational programs for the public and for health professionals addressing the shortage of donor organs and the appropriate identification of potential donors; - b.
+Continued support for the federally funded Organ Procurement and Transplantation Network (OPTN) and the Scientific Registry of Transplant Recipients (SRTR) In addition, support HRSA's OPTN Modernization Initiative, an effort to strengthen accountability and the performance of the nation's organ transplant system by focusing on improving the OPTN's governance, technology, and operations; - c.
+Monitoring the implementation of the Securing the U.S. Organ Procurement and Transplantation Network Act (P.L.
+118-140); - d.
+Implementation of uniform state laws regarding organ donation, procurement, and transplantation: - i.
+Support that a desire to donate or not to donate expressed in any form (a donor card, driver's license check-off, placement of name on a registry, or verbal statement) cannot be revoked by the next of kin.
 (Indication of a desire to not donate would prohibit approaching families when there is clear evidence that the individual did not want to donate); - ii.
-Support the facilitation of the Medical Examiner/Coroner consent for "John Doe" donations following a diligent search for identification and legal next of kin: - iii.
+Support the facilitation of the Medical Examiner/Coroner consent for "John Doe" donations following a diligent search for identification and legal next of kin; - iii.
 Include organ/tissue donation language in all legislative and regulatory proposals related to advance directives, living wills, and durable powers of attorney; and - iv.
-Support of state registries for persons wishing to donate organs at the time of their death and federal funding for these registries. - d.
-Continued federal support of transplant activities, including medical research and coverage of immunosuppressive drug therapy; - e.
-Education of insurers and other payers regarding the success and cost effectiveness of organ transplantation and encourage activities that decrease actual or perceived barriers to transplantation; - f.
-Removal of financial barriers/disincentives to live organ donation, including funding for transportation and lost income: - g.
-Studies to review the ethical implications of proposals to increase living non-related donation that may disproportionately affect certain populations; - h.
-Support for research into the use of financial incentives for deceased donors as a potential mechanism to increase organ donation; and - i.
+Support of state registries for persons wishing to donate organs at the time of their death and federal funding for these registries. - e.
+Continued federal support of transplant activities, including medical research and coverage of immunosuppressive drug therapy; - f.
+Education of insurers and other payers regarding the success and cost effectiveness of organ transplantation and encourage activities that decrease actual or perceived barriers to transplantation; - g.
+Removal of financial barriers/disincentives to live organ donation, including funding for transportation and loss of income; - h.
+Studies to review the ethical implications of proposals to increase living non-related donation that may disproportionately affect certain populations; - i.
+Support for research into the use of financial incentives for deceased donors as a potential mechanism to increase organ donation; and - j.
 Supporting and actively seeking opportunities to promote inclusion of all people in the provision of quality health care while eradicating disparities in transplantation. - 2.
 ANNA opposes coercive behavior in the solicitation of organs for transplantation and live donation when the donor's decision is based primarily on financial gain. - 3.
 ANNA supports updates to the national kidney allocation system to enhance graft survival, increase utilization of donated kidneys, and improve access to kidneys for biologically disadvantaged candidates.